MichalDulski/applendar/README.md

 ## Getting Started

-When running locally remember to update the `SQL_CONNECTION_STRING` in the `appsettings.*.json` file with your PostgreSQL server details.
+When running locally remember to update the `ApplendarDb` in the `appsettings.*.json` file with your PostgreSQL server details.

 When running with Docker, the `docker-compose.yml` takes care of the database setup.